coffeedave/greenpower-racing-datalogger/README.md

 ```
 sudo apt-get install i2c-tools
 ```
-4. Install the python smbus modules so we can control the device from python
+4. Install the python smbus modules so we can control the device from python.
+These provide the connection between python and the underlying hardware.
 ```
 sudo apt-get install python-smbus
 sudo apt-get install python3-smbus
 ```
 5. If you get messages saying these modules are already installed and up to date, then that is fine.

+pip3 install Adafruit-Blinka